Akstrov/blog/_posts/2023-6-30-enchanting-arrays.md

 Let us explore the types of crystals available:

--The Lesser Crystal: This is the basic unit of magical power.
+- The Lesser Crystal: This is the basic unit of magical power.
--The Low Crystal: It is worth 2 lesser crystals, amplifying the magic.
+- The Low Crystal: It is worth 2 lesser crystals, amplifying the magic.
--The Medium Crystal: Its value is equivalent to 5 lesser crystals, offering a greater surge of mystical energy.
+- The Medium Crystal: Its value is equivalent to 5 lesser crystals, offering a greater surge of mystical energy.
--The High Crystal: With a value of 10 lesser crystals, it channels potent magical forces.
+- The High Crystal: With a value of 10 lesser crystals, it channels potent magical forces.

 With these dazzling crystals at our disposal, we are ready to embark on our journey of counting possibilities and weaving intricate arrays.